 CAP-1002 - Although the development of CAP-1002 is in its early stages, we believe that it has the potential to treat heart disease and its complications.
-On December 15, 2013, the NHLBI Gene and Cell Therapy Data Safety Monitoring Board gave Capricor approval to move into the Phase II portion of the ALLSTAR trial.
-We expect to spend approximately \$10.0 million to \$14.0 million during 2015 on the development of CAP-1002, which is primarily related to our Phase II ALLSTAR trial and the DYNAMIC trial.
+In December 2013, the NHLBI Gene and Cell Therapy Data Safety Monitoring Board gave Capricor approval to move into the Phase II portion of the ALLSTAR trial.
+We expect to spend approximately \$10.0 million to \$14.0 million during 2015 on the development of CAP-1002, which expenses are primarily related to our Phase II ALLSTAR trial and the DYNAMIC trial.
 The Phase I portion of the ALLSTAR trial was funded in large part through a grant received from the NIH.
 We began enrollment of the Phase II portion of the ALLSTAR trial in the first quarter of 2014.
-Phase II is an estimated 300 patient, double-blind, placebo-controlled, multi-centered study in which CAP-1002 will be administered to patients via intracoronary infusion within 30 days to one year following a heart attack.
-Capricor is actively pursuing additional initiatives to increase the rate of enrollment which may include adding additional sites in the US and Canada.
-It is Capricor's intent to perform an interim analysis which, if successful, could result in a reduction in the number of patients necessary for achieving statistical significance and meeting the primary endpoint which is reduction in infarct size at 12 months post infusion.
-This plan is subject to the concurrence of interested parties, including the FDA.
+Phase II is a double-blind, placebo-controlled, multi-centered study in which CAP-1002 will be administered to up to 300 patients via intracoronary infusion within 30 days to one year following a heart attack.
+Capricor is actively pursuing additional initiatives to increase the rate of enrollment, which may include adding additional sites in the U.S. and Canada.
+It is Capricor's intent to perform an interim analysis which, if successful, could result in a reduction in the number of patients necessary for achieving statistical significance and meeting the primary endpoint, which is reduction in infarct size at 12 months post infusion.
+Whether Capricor will perform an interim analysis is subject to the concurrence of interested parties, including the FDA.
 Phase II is funded in large part through the support of a loan award from CIRM for approximately \$19.8 million.
 The trial will measure several endpoints, including infarct size.
 Additional endpoints include left ventricular end-systolic and diastolic volume and ejection fraction at six and twelve months.
 Our strategy for further development of CAP-1002 will depend to a large degree on the outcome of these planned studies.
-Capricor recently completed enrollment of the first part of the DYNAMIC clinical trial, DYNAMIC is funded in large part through a grant award from the NIH.
-Except as may otherwise be agreed with respect to certain indications, if Janssen exercises its exclusive option under the Collaboration Agreement and Exclusive License Option between the Company and Janssen, or the Janssen Agreement, Janssen will thereafter be responsible for any additional trials and future development costs with respect to CAP-1002.
-Furthermore, if we proceed with the initiation of a clinical trial, after approval from the FDA with respect to an IND for the use of CAP-1002 for the treatment of DMD, we expect our expenses to increase further.
+Capricor recently completed enrollment of the first part of the DYNAMIC clinical trial.
+DYNAMIC is funded in large part through a grant award from the NIH.
+Except as may otherwise be agreed with respect to certain indications, if Janssen exercises its exclusive option under the Collaboration Agreement and Exclusive License Option between the Company and Janssen, or the Janssen Agreement, to enter into an exclusive license agreement pursuant to which Janssen would receive a worldwide, exclusive license to exploit CAP-1002 as well as certain allogeneic cardiospheres and cardiosphere-derived cells in the field of cardiology, Janssen will thereafter be responsible for any additional trials and future development costs with respect to CAP-1002.
+Furthermore, as we proceed with the initiation of the HOPE-Duchenne trial, which is designed to evaluate the treatment of cardiac dysfunction associated with DMD, we expect our expenses related to CAP-1002 to increase further.